iraqooh/findit/README.md

-# findit AJAX-PHP Autocomplete Search Web App
+# findit AJAX-PHP-MySQL Autocomplete Search Web App

-This project demonstrates how to create a live search (autocomplete) feature using AJAX, PHP, and Apache.
+This project demonstrates how to create a live search (autocomplete) feature using AJAX, PHP, MySQL and Apache Servers.
 When users start typing search terms, the app fetches relevant suggestions from a database and displays them in real-time.

 ## Prerequisites